zoras/example-sinatra-site/README.md

 #### `_bootstrap_custom.scss`

-This is a copy of [`bootstrap.scss`](https://github.com/twbs/bootstrap-sass/blob/master/vendor/assets/stylesheets/bootstrap/bootstrap.scss) with the `@import` paths tweaked and any parts of Bootstrap we don't need commented out.
+This is a copy of the official [`bootstrap.scss`](https://github.com/twbs/bootstrap-sass/blob/master/vendor/assets/stylesheets/bootstrap/bootstrap.scss) with the `@import` paths tweaked and any parts of Bootstrap we don't need commented out.
 SASS then only includes the parts we need in the generated CSS file(s), keeping it smaller.
 This file also imports…

 #### `_bootstrap_variables.scss`

-The [`_variables.scss`](https://github.com/twbs/bootstrap-sass/blob/master/vendor/assets/stylesheets/bootstrap/_variables.scss) file contains all the default Bootstrap values.
+The official [`_variables.scss`](https://github.com/twbs/bootstrap-sass/blob/master/vendor/assets/stylesheets/bootstrap/_variables.scss) file contains all the default Bootstrap values.
 In our local version we set any values that we want to change.

 For example, the original `_variables.scss` has `$body-bg: #fff !default;`.
-If we want a different background color, we'd put `$body-bg: #eee;` in our local `_bootstrap_variables.scss`.
+If we want a different background color, we'd put something like `$body-bg: #eee;` in our local `_bootstrap_variables.scss`.

 .